EHRI/docs/docs/administration/institution-data/content-snapshots.rst

 Selecting a snapshot
 ====================

-Selecting a snapshot from the list allows you to perform cleanup actions. **Note:** this is dangerous!
-There are two types of cleanup that can be done:
+Selecting a snapshot from the list allows you to perform cleanup actions.

+**Note:** :alert-danger:`this is dangerous!`

+Cleanup consists of:

 * Creation of redirects for moved items
 * Deletion of defunct items